cmac-duke/s-1lab-website/README.md

 hugo new --kind event event/hear-ye-hear-ye
 ```

 As with members in the authors/ subdirectory, these pages are presented on the site dependent upon the tags given to them.
 You should be able to follow the examples of those already provided.
 Remember that the options are in the corresponding widget page within content/home/.
+For example, to see the possible tags for projects, go to content/home/projects.md, where you will see the TOML formatting of filter buttons for two tags (progress and recent) along with an "all" option.